 - 1. The county's economic base is growing due to substantial population growth.
 Projections indicate that total employment could reach 21, 803 by the year 2030. - 2.
 Several new developments that are in the planning stages will create substantial economic development activities. - 3.
-The County is currently participates in several joint development authorities, which create additional incentives for job creation.
+The County currently participates in several joint development authorities, which create additional incentives for job creation.
 The City of Jasper is also served by three development authorities.

 - 1. Expand business and industrial recruitment efforts including development of a marketing and promotion strategy and close coordination with the Georgia Resource Center and Georgia Department of Economic Development. - 2.
 Conduct a Targeted Industry Analysis to determine which manufacturing enterprises are most compatible with local labor force and other resources. - 3.
 Work with the private sector and Industrial Development Authority to develop more industrial properties. - 4.
 Maintain a full time development professional to continue marketing the county and cities and develop economic prospects. - 5.
-Coordinate with Appalachian Technical College to assure job training opportunities are compatible with local needs. - 6.
-Create an Arts Guild or Association and expand arts and culture venues to improve quality of life and attract tourists to the county. - 7.
-Sponsor arts and cultural events and other entertainment activities on a more frequent basis throughout the year. - 8.
-Identify and develop an appropriate facility to house Arts and Cultural activities. - 9.
-Identify, develop and promote agri-tourism, eco-tourism and heritage tourism opportunities. - 10.
+Coordinate with Chattahoochee Technical College-Appalachian Campus to assure job training opportunities are compatible with local needs. - 6.
+Pursue grant funding to expand arts, culture, and entertainment venues as tourism draws throughout the year and to also improve the local quality of life. - 7.
+Identify and develop an appropriate facility to house Arts and Cultural activities. - 8.
+Identify, develop and promote agri-tourism, eco-tourism and heritage tourism opportunities. - 9.
 Implement the "Entrepreneur Friendly" Community Program sponsored by the Chamber of Commerce and Ga.
-Dept. of Economic Development. - 11.
-Develop and implement an Industry and Business Retention Program. - 12.
-Support the development of Active Adult Retirement Communities and Continuing Care Retirement Communities. - 13.
+Dept. of Economic Development. - 10.
+Develop and implement an Industry and Business Retention Program. - 11.
+Support the development of Active Adult Retirement Communities and Continuing Care Retirement Communities. - 12.
 Assist local downtowns and other commercial areas to remain economically viable through building improvements, economic restructuring, streetscape improvements, and marketing and promotions.
-(Establish "Main Street" or "Better Home Town" programs offered by Georgia Department of Community Affairs.

-14. Complete Georgia's "Workforce Ready" program to improve graduation rates and strengthen workforce education and skills.
+(Establish "Main Street" or "Better Home Town" programs offered by Georgia Department of Community Affairs. - 13.
+Complete Georgia's "Workforce Ready" program to improve graduation rates and strengthen workforce education and skills.